Slideshow: Clear Skin - Helping Your Teen With Acne

 Avoid touching or rubbing your face since this can make acne worse.
 Also, don't lean your face on your hands and try to keep your cell phone from touching your face.
 Our hands and phones may carry oils and germs that can irritate blemishes.
 Sweat can also make acne worse.
 After sweating, gently wash your skin.

 Do Apply Cream With Applicators

-Use cotton balls, cotton swabs, or applicators when applying creams or makeup to your skin.
-If you use your hands, apply these products only with your fingertips.
-Our hands carry oils and germs that can worsen acne and blemishes.
-If you wear makeup, be sure to apply it on clean skin.
+Use cotton balls, cotton swabs, or clean applicators when applying creams or makeup to your skin.
+Don't reuse an old makeup sponge; replace it.
+If you use your hands, clean them first and only use your fingertips.
+Also, clean your skin before you put on makeup.